Netflix/metaflow-ui/docs/plugin-system.md

 ## Plugin slots

-There are three implemented plugin slots. `run-header`, `task-details`, and `headless`.
-The desired slot must be given as a parameter to a plugin API register message.
+There are two implemented plugin slots, `run-header` and `task-details`.
+The desired slot must be defined in manifest.json file.

 ### run-header

 The `run-header` plugin will be rendered below run details in a collapsable element.

-### run-tab

-The `run-tab` plugin will be rendered as a new tab in the run's view, next to the DAG, Timeline, and Task tabs.
-This slot is better for plugins that need more screen space.

-## task-details
+### task-details

 The `task-details` plugin will be rendered below task details in a collapsable element.

-## headless

-The `headless` plugin will not have any visible content, but it can be used to send and receive events.

 ## Plugin configurations